DataDog/dd-trace-py/docs/advanced_usage.rst

 ^^^^^^^^^^^^^^^^^

 The default context provider used in the tracer uses contextvars_ to store the active context per execution.
-This means that any async library that uses contextvars will have support for automatic context management.
+This means that any asynchronous library that uses contextvars will have support for automatic context management.

 If there is a case where the default is insufficient then a custom context provider can be used.
 It must implement the